-- 204. Provided further, if January l, June 19, July 4, November 11 or December 25 falls on a Sunday, the Monday following is a holiday. - 205.
-The SFMTA shall accommodate religious belief or observance of employees as required by law. - 206.
+228. Provided further, if January 1, June 19, July 4, November 11 or December 25 falls on a Sunday, the Monday following is a holiday.

+- 229. The SFMTA shall accommodate religious belief or observance of employees as required by law. - 230.
 Five (5) additional floating days off to be taken on days selected by the employee subject to prior scheduling approval of the Appointing Officer or designee.
 Floating Holidays may be taken in hourly increments up to and including the number of hours contained in the employee's regular shift.
 Employees hired on an as-needed, part-time, intermittent or seasonal basis shall not receive the additional floating days off.
-Floating holidays received in one fiscal year but not used may shall be carried forward to the next succeeding fiscal year.
-The number of floating holidays received in floating holidays received in the total number of floating holidays received in holiday the previous fiscal year.
-No compensation of any kind shall be earned or granted for floating holiday hours not taken.

-- 207. Employees who have established initial eligibility for floating days off and subsequently separate from SFMTA employment, may at the sole discretion of the appointing authority, be granted those floating day(s) off for which the separating employee was eligible and had not yet taken off. - 208.
-In addition, any day declared to be a holiday by proclamation of the Mayor after such day has heretofore been declared a holiday by the Governor of the State of California or the President of the United States shall be a holiday. - 209.
+Floating holidays received in one fiscal year but not used shall be carried forward to the next succeeding fiscal year.
+The number of floating holidays carried forward to a succeeding fiscal year may not exceed the total number of floating holidays received in the previous fiscal year.
+No compensation of any kind shall be earned or granted for floating holiday hours not taken. - 231.
+Employees who have established initial eligibility for floating days off and subsequently separate from SFMTA employment, may at the sole discretion of the appointing authority, be granted those floating day(s) off for which the separating employee was eligible and had not yet taken off. - 232.
+In addition, any day declared to be a holiday by proclamation of the Mayor after such day has heretofore been declared a holiday by the Governor of the State of California or the President of the United States shall be a holiday. - 233.
 For those employees assigned to a work week of Monday through Friday, and in the event a legal holiday falls on Saturday, the preceding Friday shall be observed as a holiday; provided, however, that except where the Governor declares that such preceding Friday shall be a legal holiday, each department head shall make provision for the staffing of public offices under the department head's jurisdiction on such preceding Friday so that said public offices may serve the public as provided in Section 16.4 of the Administrative Code.
-Those employees who work on a Friday which is observed as a holiday in lieu of a holiday falling on Saturday shall be allowed a day off in lieu thereof as scheduled by the appointing officer in the current fiscal year.
+Those employees who work on a Friday which is observed as a holiday in lieu of a holiday falling on Saturday shall be allowed a day off in lieu thereof as scheduled by the appointing officer in the current or next fiscal year.
 The SFMTA shall provide one week's advance notice to employees scheduled to work on the observed holiday, except in cases of unforeseen operational needs. - 2.
-In-Lieu Holidays - 210.
-An employee required by the employee's Appointing Officer to work on any of the above specified holidays is entitled to an in-lieu holiday to compensate for the holiday worked, to be scheduled as described below. - 211.
-Requests for in-lieu holidays shall be made to the appropriate management representative within thirty (30) days after the holiday is earned and must be taken within the fiscal year. - 212.
-In-lieu days will be assigned by the appointing officer or designee if not scheduled in accordance with the procedures described herein. - 213.
-An in-lieu holiday can be carried over into the next fiscal year only with the written approval of the appointing officer. - 3.
-Holidays for Employees on Work Schedules Other Than Monday Through Friday - 214.
-Employees assigned to seven (7) day-operation departments or employees working a five (5) day work week other than Monday through Friday shall be allowed another day off if a holiday falls on one of their regularly scheduled days off. - 215.
-Employees whose holidays are changed because of shift rotations shall be allowed another day off if a legal holiday falls on one of their days off. - 216.
-The provisions of this section shall apply to part-time employees on a pro-rata basis.
+In-Lieu Holidays - 234.
+An employee required by the employee's Appointing Officer to work on any of the above specified holidays is entitled to an in-lieu holiday to compensate for the holiday worked, to be scheduled as described below. - 235.
+Requests for in-lieu holidays shall be made to the appropriate management representative within thirty (30) days after the holiday is earned and must be taken within the current or next fiscal year. - 236.
+In-lieu days will be assigned by the appointing officer or designee if not scheduled in accordance with the procedures described herein. - 3.
+Holidays for Employees on Work Schedules Other Than Monday Through Friday - 237.
+Employees assigned to seven (7) day-operation departments or employees working a five (5) day work week other than Monday through Friday shall be allowed another day off if a holiday falls on one of their regularly scheduled days off.